Ultrametric analogues of Ulam stability of groups: Introduction

-The techniques developed for the proof of Theorem \ref{intro:thm:rf} also apply further: in Propositions \ref{prop:aut_stab} and \ref{prop:gal_stab} we provide the complete solution to three other stability problems.
-The first one is with respect to the family $T(R)$ of invertible upper-triangular matrices over a commutative ring $R$; the second one is with respect to the family $\Aut(X^*_\bullet)$ of automorphism groups of regular rooted trees of increasing degrees; the third one is with respect to the family $\Gal(K)$ of Galois groups associated to all Galois extensions of a field $K$.
-Under natural ultrametrics that reflect a projective structure, we prove that all finitely generated groups are uniformly stable in the last case, and all groups are uniformly stable in the first two cases. \\
+In particular, a group without finite quotients is uniformly $\GGL(\Zp)$-stable.
+The techniques developed for the proof of Theorem \ref{intro:thm:rf} also apply further: in Proposition \ref{prop:aut_stab} we provide the complete solution to two other stability problems.
+The first one is with respect to the family $T(R)$ of invertible upper-triangular matrices over a commutative unital ring $R$; the second one is with respect to the family $\Aut(X^*_\bullet)$ of automorphism groups of regular rooted trees of increasing degrees.
+Under natural ultrametrics that reflect a projective structure, we prove that all groups are uniformly stable with respect to these two families.

 Related to the stability problem is the corresponding approximation problem.
 We attribute the following definition to Gromov, after \cite{Gromov}: